Groundcovers for Xeriscaping

 What a surprise!
 There are many different kinds, most with mauve, pink or white blooms but not many are striped like this one.

 Fresh green finely cut leaves cascade down rock walls and fill in between boulders.
-Contrary to it's appearance as a dainty delicate thing, it's hardy and tough in challenging conditions.
+Contrary to its appearance as a dainty delicate thing, it’s hardy and tough in challenging conditions.
 See more about Saxifraga here.

 Vinca minor or periwinkle are great for a dry shaded area, such as under tall coniferous trees.